Battle of Kilrush

 The Battle of Kilrush was a fought during the Irish Confederate Wars.
-It was fought on 15 April 1642 between an Irish Royalist army under the Earl of Ormonde and Irish Confederate troops commanded by Lord Mountgarret.
+It was fought on 15 April 1642 between a Royalist army under the Earl of Ormonde and Irish Confederate troops commanded by Lord Mountgarret.

 Background

 On 2 April 1642, the Earl of Ormonde, serving as the commander of the Royalist army in Ireland, led his second expedition into the counties of Kildare and Laois, reinforcing Royalist garrisons and wreaking havoc upon the landowners who had joined the Irish Rebellion of 1641.
-After a ten day period in which his forces traveled from Dublin to Maryborough (now Portlaoise), Ormonde returned part way back to Athy and became aware of the nearby presence of a large rebel militia attempting to intercept his force as they returned to Dublin.
+After a ten-day period in which his forces traveled from Dublin to Maryborough (now Portlaoise), Ormonde returned part way back to Athy and became aware of the nearby presence of a large rebel militia attempting to intercept his force as they returned to Dublin.

 Before the battle

 Although Ormonde had left Dublin with 3,000 foot and 500 horse, his reinforcement activities had significantly reduced the size of his detachment and he desired to avoid a direct confrontation with the rebels if possible.
+Thomas Carte said that at Kilrush Ormonde's ".. whole army did not in able fighting men exceed above two thousand four hundred men, and four hundred horse .."

 The rebel militia, estimated to be as large as 8,000 foot with several hundred horse, was reported to have crossed the River Barrow at Mageny-ford 10 kilometers to the south.
 The rebel militia was commanded by Lord Mountgarret and attended by other rebel leaders including Rory O'Moore and Hugh O'Byrne.
-As it happened, Ormonde and Mountgarret were cousins within the Butler dynasty.
+As it happened, Mountgarret was Ormonde's great-uncle.

 Given his predicament, Ormonde moved out of Athy early on the morning of 15 April traveling northeast along the high ground through the towns of Ardscull and Funtstown.
 The rebel militia moved concurrently in the same direction along the high ground southeast of Ormonde's army through the towns of Ballyndrum and Narraghmore.
 The rebels were attempting to reach the Ballyshannon pass before the Royalists.
 Slowed by his wagons and baggage, Ormonde decided to send his cavalry on ahead.
 The rebels arrived first and took positions in Kilrush and Bullhill intercepting Ormonde's force.